Airports Should be Looked at as a Possible Retail Channel for Consumer Brands

 When travelers are in an airport, they have some extra time on their hands.
 For business travelers it might be some of their most valued down-time.
 And leisure travelers are in ‘me-time’, self-reward mode.
 Shopping is a big activity for folks on vacation.
 Overall, air travelers are often attuned to notice and learn about new products.
 A recent Nielsen study showed that air travelers actually do use some of this time to visit shops and restaurants and learn about new products.
 And buy.

 And a recent NY Times essay described the airport traveler’s frame of mind – ‘Letter of Recommendation: Airport Layovers’.

-The major airports in U.S. and global cities, are not going anywhere, and don’t have the challenges facing some physical retail locations and shopping malls.
+The major airports in U.S. and global cities are not going anywhere, and don’t have the challenges facing some physical retail locations and shopping malls due to the rise of ecommerce.
+The rapid recovery of travel as the pandemic ebbs shows how much people need to, and love to, travel.
 Air travel and airports are a part of everyone’s future.